walmir/xare/README.md

 Xare is an integration framework build on top of vert.x.
 Currently, it is in the very early stages with only very few EIPs implemented.

-Xare allows for routes to be deployed as Vert.x verticals, thus running independently of one another.
+Xare allows routes to be deployed as Vert.x worker verticals, thus running as micro-services, completely independently of one another.
+The key advantage is that routes can be added, removed and edited on the fly, without downtime and without affecting the rest of the system.

 ## Endpoints

-Routes communicate with the world through endpoints.
-Once deployed, the route listens to messages received by its incoming-endpoint.
+Routes communicate with the world and each other through endpoints.
+Once deployed, the route listens to messages received by its incoming-endpoint, and can pass messages on through one or more outgoing endpoints.

 Currently only one type of Endpoints is implemneted, namely `direct-endpoint`.
 This type of endpoints receives or sends messages directly from or to the Vert.x `EventBus`.